Ajit Doval led panel submits report on CDS appointment: Announcement in December

 The current Army Chief, General Bipin Rawat, whose name has done the rounds for this post would retire on December 30, 2019.
 He will turn 62 by March 16, 2020.

-The source also added that the high powered committee headed by National Security Advisor, Ajit Doval framed the terms of reference.
+The source also added that the high powered committee headed by NSA, Ajit Doval framed the terms of reference.

 The Doval led team also discussed the tenure of the CDS.
 One of the key points of discussion is on tenure and whether it should be one or two years.
 Under the current arrangement, the chairman of the chief of staff committee usually has a tenure of 5 to 6 months.